-South Africa’s largest video entertainment and internet company, MultiChoice, has become the latest organisation in Africa to sign an Industry Partner agreement with Digital Skills Academy, as well as becoming a Corporate Client to develop its internal high-level digital skills pool.
-The partnership with Digital Skills Academy is aimed to help MultiChoice meet the challenges of digitisation head-on.
+South Africa’s largest video entertainment and internet company, MultiChoice, has become the latest organisation in Africa to sign an Industry Partner agreement with Digital Skills, as well as becoming a Corporate Client to develop its internal high-level digital skills pool.
+The partnership with Digital Skills is aimed to help MultiChoice meet the challenges of digitisation head-on.

 “The training and collaboration is going to support work on some of our key projects, which may include the optimisation of our app, enhanced content streaming or the integration of other Video-on- Demand services,” says Bosch-Serfontein.

 He explains that the media industry is increasingly dependent on new technologies and digital enhancements, as it moves to deliver more content to more people on various different platforms.

 “MultiChoice prides itself on being very effective and innovative when it comes to digital processing and digital practices.
 We were one of the first companies to launch catch up services – which is an on-demand service, and that just shows the importance of the digital landscape to us,” he says.